cilium/cilium/Documentation/architecture.rst

 the ''cluster ip'' of a service, and is sent to a particular pod by the kube-proxy load-balancer (or in the case of Cilium, the Cilium load-balancer).

-L3/L4 policies can either be configured dirctly via Cilium in the Cilium policy lanaguage, or they can be specified by as `Kubernetes Network Policies <https://kubernetes.io/docs/user-guide/networkpolicies/>`_ , in which case the Cilium Kubernetes network plugin translates the Kubernetes Network Policies into Cilium policies and automatically keeps them in sync.
+L3/L4 policies can either be configured directly via Cilium in the Cilium policy language, or they can be specified by as `Kubernetes Network Policies <https://kubernetes.io/docs/user-guide/networkpolicies/>`_ , in which case the Cilium Kubernetes network plugin translates the Kubernetes Network Policies into Cilium policies and automatically keeps them in sync.
 For more details on Kubernetes Network Policies, see:

+TODO: One major difference that is omitted in the comparison between Cilium policies and K8s policies, is that K8s policies are defined globally, for the whole cluster, whereas Cilium policies must be configured on every node.

 .. toctree::